annapogorelova/ng2-go-top-button/README.md

     ...
 ```

 On your template paste the `<go-top-button></go-top-button>` html.
 This will add a simple button with default styles and without animated scroll.
 By default go-top-button will appear on the right side, 50% top and bottom and without any icons or text.
+You can then customize its styles and behaviour.

 Example of customization:
 ```